 Modern and Classical Languages and Literatures

-BA in Classics, Latin Teacher Education K-12 Certification Track
+BA in Self-Designed - Classics, Latin Teacher Education K-12 Certification Track

-The curriculum for this track of the Classics degree is designed to provide prospective teachers a strong academic foundation in Latin along with a continuous focus on both the theory and practice of teaching through a sequence of pre- internship education courses and field experiences.
+The curriculum for the Latin for Teachers track of the Classics degree is designed to provide prospective teachers a strong academic foundation in Latin along with a continuous focus on both the theory and practice of teaching through a sequence of pre- internship education courses and field experiences.

 Students completing the 120-hour degree will have satisfied the USM Core Curriculum and the Latin Major as well as liberal arts courses required for initial teacher certification.
 Graduates are eligible for recommendation for K-12 teacher certification in Maine.